MartinHurnak/NN_project/docs/documentation.md

 ## Model
 We have experimented with approach similar to YOLO algorithm, and we have focused on detecting only one specific class of objects.
 Similar to YOLO algorithm, we have divided images into S x S grid and predicted one bounding box for each grid cell.
-For feature extraction we have used architecture from YOLOv3 paper [6], but we have experimented with different layer sizes and conv-conv-residual layers count.
+For feature extraction we have used architecture from YOLOv3 paper [6], but we have experimented with different layer sizes and convolutional-convolutional-residual layers count.
+As activation we have used Leaky ReLU (same as in paper).

 ![architerture of YOLOv3 model](images/YOLOv3.jpg "YOLOv3 architeture [6]")